askfiy/nvim/README.md

 -- use the system clipboard
 $ yay -S xsel

+-- parsing
+$ yay -S tree-sitter

 -- Fuzzy Finder
 $ yay -S fd
 $ yay -S sed
 $ yay -S ripgrep

+-- * neovim rely
+$ npm install -g neovim
+$ pip3 install neovim

+-- * Python diagnostics
+$ pip3 install pylint

+-- * If you use pylint to diagnose Django code, you should install it
+$ pip3 install pylint-django

+-- * If you use Pyrigth to diagnose Django code, you should install it (Disabled by default)
+$ pip3 install django-stubs

 -- * Code format
 $ yay -S stylua